 If during running the MPU considers a proximity/relay contact in the levelling circuit to be operated at a time when it should not be operated, or if operated in an incorrect sequence, or if two attempts at re-levelling have occurred, both exceeding five seconds and without the relevant proximity/relay contact being operated.
-The event is recorded and advance door opening/re-levelling will be inhibited.
+The event is recorded and advance door opening/re-levelling will be inhibited, the lift returns to the bottom floor and shuts down - to be reset by pressing the (ACK) push button once the fault has been investigated and resolved.
+The check is performed on each run.
 The DOP will remain operative provided the lift is in a door zone.